-Establishment of 10th Assam police battalion approved by cabinet
+Establishment of 10th Assam Police battalion approved by cabinet

 The council of ministers also approved the decision to entrust the operation of a 5,000-capacity 'Jyoti Bishnu Auditorium' at Guwahati to the Srimanta Sankardeva Kalakshetra Society, the CM said.

-The cabinet also gave the nod to enhancement of remuneration, leave entitlements and adoption of annual appraisal format for 65 Science and Mathematics Facilitators engaged through the Assam Science, Technology and Environment Council (ASTEC).
-PTI DG RBT
+The cabinet also gave the nod to the enhancement of remuneration, leave entitlements, and the adoption of an annual appraisal format for 65 Science and Mathematics Facilitators engaged through the Assam Science, Technology and Environment Council (ASTEC).
+PTI DG RBT SOM